davecalnan/typesafe-api/README.md

 // 2.
 Knows that a `?sort=oldest-first` is a valid query string
 // 3.
 Knows that the return type is `Post[]`

-api
+// ✅ Infer you can POST /posts and infer the body type and response type api
   .post(
     "posts", /* 1️⃣ */